makehumancommunity/makehuman-pyside6/README.md

 Atm. makehuman.py can only be started on CLI.
 You also need to 'cd' to the folder.
 Call is with the interpreter in front:

         python3 makehuman.py

 Currently syntax is like this:

-	usage: makehuman.py [-h] [-V] [--multisampling] [-l] [-b BASE] [-A] [-v VERBOSE] [model]
+        usage: makehuman.py [-h] [-V] [--nomultisampling] [-l] [-b BASE] [-A] [-v VERBOSE] [model]

         positional arguments:
           model                 name of an mhm model file (use with base mesh

         optional arguments:
-  	-h, --help            show this help message and exit -V, --version         Show version and License --multisampling       enable multisampling (used for anti-aliasing and alpha-to-coverage transparency rendering) -l                    force to write to log file
+          -h, --help            show this help message and exit -V, --version         Show version and License
-  	-b BASE, --base BASE  preselect base mesh use 'none' for no preselection -A, --admin           Support administrative tasks ('Admin').
+          --nomultisampling     disable multisampling (used to display multi transparent layers) without multisampling normal blend function is used -l                    force to write to log file -b BASE, --base BASE  preselect base mesh use 'none' for no preselection -A, --admin           Support administrative tasks ('Admin').
 Command will write into program folder, where makehuman is installed.
           -v VERBOSE, --verbose VERBOSE
                         bitwise verbose option (add values)
                         1 low log level (standard)
                         2 mid log level